 Growing hens and chicks is easy.
 The plants are readily available in most nurseries.
 They require full sun and well drained, even gritty soil.
 Hens and chicks don’t need much fertilizer and should rarely be watered.
 As succulents, hens and chicks plants are accustomed to very little water.
 A fun project is learning how to grow hens and chicks from the offsets.
 The chick can be gently pulled off the mother plant and installed in a new location.
 Hens and chicks require very little soil and can be made to grow even in rock crevasses.

-The ideal temperature for hens and chicks is between 65 and 75 degrees Fahrenheit.
+The ideal temperature for hens and chicks is between 65 and 75 degrees F. (18-24 C.).
 When temperatures zoom upwards or plummet down, the plants become semi-dormant and will cease growing.
 Potted plants can be placed in clay pots with a cactus or succulent mix.
-You can also make your own with 2 parts topsoil, 2 parts sand and 1 part perlite.
+You can also make your own with two parts topsoil, two parts sand, and one part perlite.
 Potted plants will need more fertilizer than those in the ground.
 A liquid fertilizer diluted by half should be watered in during spring and summer irrigation.

 You can also grow hens and chicks from seed.
 Online nurseries carry an amazing array of varieties and seeding your own will give you many forms for you and your friends.
-Seed is sown in a cactus mix and misted until evenly damp.
-Then the seeds are kept in a warm room until germination.
+Seed is sown in a cactus mix and misted until evenly damp, then the seeds are kept in a warm room until germination.
 After germination, some fine gravel is sprinkled around the plants to help conserve moisture.
 Seedlings will need to be misted every few days and grown in a bright sunny window.
-Transplant them after they have reached an inch in diameter.
+Transplant them after they have reached an inch (2.5 cm.) in diameter.